-The Logitech K350 wireless keyboard from Logitech is an ergonomically designed keyboard.
-It is designed to both ease the strain on the hands and wrists when typing, as well as giving wireless convenience to your keyboard.
+The Logitech K350 wireless keyboard from Logitech is ergonomically designed.
+It is designed to ease the hands and wrists’ strain when typing and give wireless convenience to your keyboard.
 And-it looks good too.

-A learning curve does unfortunately apply to this keyboard.
-This is simply because, being an ergonomically shaped keyboard, typing is a little different than when typing on a flat keyboard.
-The position of your wrists is different and the position that your fingers must be held in is also different and when you touch-type you need to know that your fingers are in the right place to strike the right key.
+A learning curve does, unfortunately, apply to this keyboard.
+Merely being an ergonomically shaped keyboard, typing is slightly different from when typing on a flat keyboard.
+Your wrists’ position is different, and the part that your fingers must be held in is also other, and when you touch-type, you need to know that your fingers are in the right place to strike the right key.

-The curve of this keyboard isn’t as extreme as some are, and that means that it is far easier to get used to.
-In fact, it took only a matter of half an hour or so until typing became more comfortable, and within a day the slow down in typing that the switch caused was completely gone.
-Beyond that time, typing speed began to increase to a little faster than on the straight keyboard, as the movements are far more natural than having to twist one’s wrists slightly in order to reach the keys.
+This keyboard curve isn’t as extreme as some are, which means that it is far easier to get into use.
+It took only a matter of half an hour or so until typing became more comfortable, and within a day, the slow down in typing that the switch caused was gone entirely.
+Beyond that time, typing speed began to increase to a little faster than on the straight keyboard, as the movements are far more natural than having to twist one’s wrists slightly to reach the keys.

-A padded wrist support is also included, and built into the keyboard.
-This is a nice feature when you are working at a desk, but is even more useful if you are working with the keyboard on your lap because it gives you something to rest your hands on.
+Padded wrist support is also included and built into the keyboard.
+That is a nice feature when working at a desk, but it is even more useful if you are working with the keyboard on your lap because it gives you something to rest your hands.

-When running wireless devices, there is a tendency to run out of USB ports to plug the receivers into.
-Logitech has thankfully introduced a unifying receiver that allows you to connect multiple devices all at the same time, through the same receiver and port.
-It will take up to six devices at once, including mice, full keyboards and number pads too.
-Of course this does mean that you are locked into only buying Logitech wireless devices if you want to use this feature, but since they work well together and they don’t tie up your USB ports, it is a sacrifice that is well worth making.
+When running wireless devices, there is a tendency to run out of USB ports to plug into the receivers.
+Logitech has thankfully introduced a unifying receiver that allows you to connect multiple devices simultaneously through the same receiver and port.
+It will take up to six devices at once, including mice, full keyboards, and number pads.
+Of course, this does mean that you are locked into only buying Logitech wireless devices if you want to use this feature, but since they work well together and don’t tie up your USB ports, it is a sacrifice worth making.

 Battery life is impressive.
-The specs promise up to three years worth of battery life, this of course being based on an average usage.
-But it does mean that even a heavy user of the keyboard should get a reasonable battery life without having to worry about it dying on them, or them having to suddenly scramble to find new batteries.
+The specs promise up to three years worth of battery life; this, of course, is based on average usage.
+But it does mean that even a heavy user of the keyboard should get a good battery life without worrying about it dying on them or having to scramble to find new batteries suddenly.

-There are a number of hot keys on the keyboard that are designed to control various media functions on your computer.
-These take a little getting used to, especially when you are used to using the mouse to select media functions on the screen instead of reaching for a short cut button.
-However, once you are used to the layout of the keyboard, they make it far faster and easier to reach the features that you are looking for.
-Some of the shortcut keys can even be set up to offer the functions that you choose, meaning that you can have the things that are most important to you as a shortcut.
-The Logitech wireless K350 keyboard is a nice way to lose some of the wires that tend to clutter a computer desk, and to save yourself some pain in the hands and wrists at the same time.
+There are several hotkeys on the keyboard that are designed to control various media functions on your computer.
+These take a little getting used to, mainly when you use the mouse to select media functions on the screen instead of reaching for a short cut button.
+However, once you are used to the keyboard layout, they make it far faster and easier to get for your looking features.
+Some of the shortcut keys can even be set up to offer the functions you choose, meaning that you can have the most important things as a shortcut.
+The Logitech wireless K350 keyboard is an excellent way to lose some of the wires that tend to clutter a computer desk and to save yourself some pain in the hands and wrists at the same time.
 With a quality build feel to it, it is comfortable and easy to use.